DineshSekar28/CreditCardApproval-ML/README.md

 - **pandas / numpy**
 - **Tableau Public** (for dashboarding)
 - **LightGBM / CatBoost / XGBoost**
-- **Streamlit**(for Graphical User Interface)
+- **Streamlit** (for graphical user interface)

 ---

-## 📌 Conclusion
+## Conclusion

-This project simulates a real-world credit approval pipeline using domain logic, clean preprocessing, robust visualization, and AutoML.
-By building both a **credit scoring engine** and a **predictive model**, the project ensures interpretability and accuracy — both critical in financial services.
+This project simulates a real-world credit approval pipeline using domain logic, clean preprocessing, strong visualizations, and AutoML.
+By combining a **rule-based credit scoring engine** with a **machine learning prediction model**, it ensures interpretability and high performance.